* The Passion of Joan of Arc (Carl Dreyer, France, 1927)

 A Christmas Story, Annie Hall, Eternal Sunshine of the Spotless Mind, The Hustler, The Royal Tenenbaums, Hud, I Claudius (made for TV),

-Malcolm X, You Can Count on Me, Lars and the Real Girl, Performance, Batman Begins, The Incredibles, The Bad News Bears, Eyes Wide Shut (I understand why it drives
+Malcolm X, Lars and the Real Girl, Performance, Batman Begins, The Incredibles, The Bad News Bears, Eyes Wide Shut (I understand why it drives

 people nuts, but I think it was one of Kubrick's best), Mystery Train, The African